Herschel Grynszpan: From exile to assassin

 Conditions for the refugees, trapped in the open on the German-Polish frontier, were extremely poor; according to a British woman who worked with the Red Cross, "I found thousands crowded together in pigsties.
 The old, the sick and children herded together in the most inhumane conditions ... some actually tried to escape back to Germany and were shot".
 On 3 November, Grynszpan received a postcard from his sister in Zbąszyn dated 31 October recounting what had happened and (in a line which was crossed out) apparently pleading for help.
 On 6 November 1938, Grynszpan asked his uncle Abraham to send money to his family.
 Abraham said he had little to spare and was incurring financial costs and legal risks by harbouring his nephew, an illegal immigrant and unemployed youth.
 After an argument, Grynszpan walked out of his uncle's house with about 300 francs (an average day's wage in Paris at the time) and spent the night in a cheap hotel.
 On the morning of 7 November, he wrote a farewell postcard to his parents and put it in his pocket.
 Grynszpan went to a gun shop in the Rue du Faubourg St Martin, where he bought a 6.35 mm revolver and a box of 25 bullets for 235 francs.
 He caught the metro to the Solférino station and walked to the German embassy at 78 Rue de Lille (Paris).
 It is generally believed that Grynszpan wanted to assassinate Johannes von Welczeck, the German ambassador to France.
 As he entered the embassy Grynszpan walked past von Welczeck, who was leaving for his daily morning walk.
 At 9:45 am, Grynszpan identified himself as a German resident at the reception desk and asked to see an embassy official; he did not ask for anyone by name.
 He claimed to be a spy with important intelligence which he had to give to the most senior diplomat available, preferably the ambassador.
 Unaware that he had just walked past von Welczeck, Grynszpan asked if he could see "His Excellency, the ambassador" to hand over the "most important document" he claimed to have.
 The clerk on duty asked Ernst vom Rath, the junior of the two embassy officials available, to see him.
-When Grynszpan entered Rath's office, Rath asked to see the "most important document".
+When Grynszpan entered vom Rath's office, vom Rath asked to see the "most important document".
 Grynszpan pulled out his gun, and shot him five times in the abdomen.
 According to the French police account, he shouted right before pulling out his gun: "You're a filthy boche!
 In the name of 12,000 persecuted Jews, here is the document!"